sbsdev/fop-pdf-images/README.md

   its PDF library.
 You may need to upgrade Apache FOP in this case.

 - Using PDF files is NOT supported inside SVG, only in XSL-FO.

-## Requirements

-This plug-in has the following requirements:

-- Apache PDFBox 1.0 or later
-- Apache XML Graphics Commons 1.3.1 or later (for the image converter)
-- Apache XML FOP 0.95 or later (for the FOP functionality)
-- Java 1.5 or later

-Note: for some problems related to the PDF plug-in, Apache FOP 1.0 or later is required.
-A number of bugs had to be fixed in FOP's PDF library.

 ## Legal Information